Smooth Flow Matching for Synthesizing Functional Data: Smooth Flow Matching

-In addition to the vector field $V$, the generation of copula functional data requires the joint distribution of the base $Z_0$.
-In this subsection, we develop a suitable way to estimate the joint distribution based on the observed data \( \{(X_i(T_{ij}), T_{ij}) : i = 1, \ldots, n,\; j = 1, \ldots, J_i\} \).
-We begin by demonstrating the Gaussian copula process case, i.e., setting \( F_{t,\text{base}} = \Phi \) for all \( t \in \mathcal{T} \), and then extend the methodology to the Student-\(t\) copula and more general copula settings in Parts~B.1 and~B.2 of the Supplementary Materials, respectively.
+In addition to the vector field \( V \), generating copula functional data requires specifying the joint distribution of the base process \( Z_0 \).
+In this subsection, we develop a practical approach to estimate this joint distribution based on the observed data \( \{(X_i(T_{ij}), T_{ij}) : i = 1, \ldots, n,\; j = 1, \ldots, J_i\} \).
+We first illustrate our procedure using a Gaussian base, i.e., taking \( F_{t,\text{base}} \) in \eqref{latent_model} to be \( \Phi \), \( t \in \mathcal{S} \).
+Accordingly, we extend the methodology to the Student-\(t\) copula and to more general copula settings in Parts~\ref{sec: t-copula} and~\ref{sec: extend_SFM} of the Supplementary Materials, respectively.

-To generate the base process, we require the estimation of the latent correlation function \( \rho \).
-We achieve this by the following three-step procedure. \begin{itemize} \item Based on Theorem~\ref{inverse_formula} (b), we define $\hat{\psi}_{1,t}(z)$ as the solution to the differential equation:
+To generate the Gaussian base process, we require estimating the latent correlation function \( \rho \).
+We achieve this by the following three-step procedure. \begin{itemize} \item Based on Theorem~\ref{inverse_formula} (b), we define \(\hat{\psi}_{1,t}(z)\) as the solution to the pullback equation: